sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 Certificate Authority (CA):

-Assymetric using openssl to generate pub and private key pair on the server, server can have private key securely:
+Assymetric using openssl to generate public and private key pair on the server, server can have private key securely:

 openssl genrsa -out my-bank.key 1024

 - user gets the pub key from the server
-- user sends the pub key to the server and server decrypyts with private key
+- user sends the pub key to the server and server decrypyts with private key generated above

 This is different from ssh-keygen